-About 4–6 weeks before you plan to submit your thesis, your supervisor should complete the relevant appointment of examiners form.
-Prior to submitting this form, your supervisor should contact the nominated examiners to confirm that they agree to examine your thesis during the timeframe provided.
+About 4–6 weeks before you plan to submit your thesis, your supervisor needs to complete and provides the Appointment of Examiners form to the .
+Prior to submitting this form, your supervisor need to contact the nominated examiners to confirm that they agree to examine your thesis during the timeframe provided.
+The identity of the nominated examiners must remain confidential from you otherwise they will be disqualified to examine your thesis.
 The Faculty requires 4 nominated examiners for Doctoral theses and 3 examiners for Masters Theses.

 For PhD theses, the Appointment of Examiners form is forwarded to the University’s PhD Award Sub-Committee for endorsement.
 The Faculty cannot dispatch any thesis to an examiner until the examiners have been endorsed by the University’s PhD Award Sub-Committee.
-Delays in submitting this form may lead to delays when you submit your thesis for examination.
+Delays in submitting the Appointment of Examiners form may lead to delays when you submit your thesis for examination.

-For a PhD, the thesis word count should not exceed 80,000 words, a Masters or Doctor or Health Science thesis should be no more than 60,000 words.
-If your thesis exceeds these limits you will need to submit a request to the Research and innovation office for faculty approval.
-Please note that these word counts are maximums and therefore your thesis can be any size under these without the need for approvals.
+A PhD thesis word count should not exceed 80,000 words, and a Masters by Research thesis should be no more than 50,000 words.
+If your thesis exceeds these limits you will need to submit a request to the Research and Innovation Office for Faculty approval.
+Please note that these word counts are maximums and therefore your thesis can be any size under these without the need for approval.
 The word count does not include your appendices or references.

 Submitting your thesis

 The format of the thesis should be the same as the ultimate printed version thesis.
 Electronic thesis must be submitted in one PDF document via email to the Research and Innovation Office at or via USB Flash Drive to the Research and Innovation Office, Room A011, A Block, Faculty of Health Sciences, East Street, Lidcombe 2141, NSW.